wamikamalik/Schedule-Buzzers/README.md

 google calendar api: https://developers.google.com/calendar/overview

 To be done:
+new: 1) can have a 'buses I can take' page, where u input location and it tells u what buses go there, shldnt be much to do since its algo will be same as the one u will put in schedule
+2) put pages like profile, accnt , terms , abt us in a separate section called others.
+Then have one page for them with 4 tabs in it

 1) tabs for schedule and assignments display page: to allow diplay in the form of table and sectionlist - Done
 2) add update button in schedule and assignment display page. - Done
 3) check for same timing and assignment name to see if it already exists.